-The Hilley result did not sit well with the Texas legislature.
-There were increasing demands for effective right of survivorship ownership between spouses in Texas - especially with respect to bank and brokerage accounts - and constituents put pressure on their legislators to fix Hilley.
-In 1987, Section 15 of Article XVI of the Texas Constitution was amended to provide that "spouses may agree in writing that all or part of their community property becomes - the property of the surviving spouse on the death of a spouse."
+The Hilley result did not sit well with the Texas There were increasing demands for legislature. effective right of survivorship ownership between spouses in Texas - especially with respect to bank and brokerage accounts - and constituents put pressure on their legislators to fix Hilley.
+In 1987, Section 15 of Article XVI of the Texas Constitution was amended to provide that "spouses may agree in writing that all or part of their community property becomes the property of the surviving spouse on the death of a spouse."
 In 1989, Sections 451 - 462 of the Texas Probate Code were enacted (Part 3 of Chapter XI) to provide a statutory framework for survivorship agreements involving community property.
+These provisions are now found in Chapter 112 of the Estates Code.
 Note, however, that agreements between spouses that their community property be held subject to a right of survivorship technically does not create "joint tenancy with right of survivorship" property; rather, it creates a Texas-only hybrid called "community property with right of survivorship."

-As will be discussed below, the statutory framework - Section 46 and Sections 436 - 462 of the Texas Probate Code - has made the law regarding multi-party accounts clearer in Texas, but it has not stopped the flood of litigation over such accounts.
+As will be discussed below, the statutory framework - Section 101.002, Chapters 111, 112 and 113 of the Estates Code - has made the law regarding multi-party accounts clearer in Texas, but it has not stopped the flood of litigation over such accounts.